Last time, I spoke of a dream I had living in France, in which the figure of Valentin Tomberg appeared, warning me of a temptation.

 And as I suggested last time, so many of us simply subscribe – subscribe without thinking – to the liberal, post 1960’s values, hardly considering that these same values were actually deeply disturbing to many people, who lived prior to the 1960s.

 With my very poor German, I stumble through Tomberg’s German-only biographies sometimes.
 And I stumble through the private correspondence, he wrote about events during the 1960s.

 There I see how relieved Tomberg was by the public invocation of the ‘Father principle’ in 1968.
 And what does Tomberg mean by the ‘Father principle’?

 He appears very much to mean what a ’60’s head’ would regard as highly repressive, authoritarian tactics …

 For he praises President Charles De Gaulle of France and Pope Paul VI for their courage in expressing this ‘Father Principle’.

-De Gaulle summoned the military to stop the student riots and strikes in May 1968.
-Although in the end, the military was not used, the appearance of troops and tanks on the move amply illustrated De Gaulle’s firm resolve to not cave in.
+De Gaulle approached the military to stop the student riots and strikes in May 1968.
+Although in the end, the military was not used, this move amply illustrated De Gaulle’s firm resolve to not cave in.
 De Gaulle’s actions in 1968 have long been considered notorious by the Left.

 1968 – to this day, the French speak of May 1968 as a defining moment in their history.
 French people are characterised as soixante huitards – 68ers – or anti-soixante huitards – anti-68ers – according to whether they accept or reject the liberal values, behind the riots and chaos that so transformed French society.